Virginia Tech® home

 History

-Founding History of our School
+Founding History of Our School

 The Myers-Lawson School of Construction was created for the industry, by the industry.
-The co-founders are A. Ross Myers '72, CEO of Allan Myers, and John R. Lawson II '75, President and CEO of W.M Jordan Co.
-The alumni and former Sigma Phi Epsilon fraternity brothers came together in 2006 to provide an endowment to form the Myers-Lawson School of Construction at Virginia Tech.
+The co-founders are A. Ross Myers '72, CEO of Allan Myers, and John R. Lawson II '75, President and CEO of W.M.
+Jordan Company.
+The alumni and former Sigma Phi Epsilon fraternity brothers came together in 2006 to provide an endowment to form the Myers-Lawson School of Construction (MLSoC) at Virginia Tech.
 In addition to their generous gifts, the university, the College of Engineering, and the former College of Architecture and Urban Studies provided matching support to make the school a reality.
-Dr. Yvan Beliveau, then Georgia Anne Snyder-Falkinham Professor and Building Construction (BC) Department Head along with Dr. Mike Vorster, then David Burrows Professor of Civil Engineering and Vecellio Construction Engineering and Management Program Coordinator served as faculty co-developers.
+Dr. Yvan Beliveau, then Georgia Anne Snyder-Falkinham Professor and Building Construction Department Head along with Dr. Mike Vorster, then David Burrows Professor of Civil Engineering and Vecellio Construction Engineering and Management Program Coordinator served as faculty co-developers.
 Beliveau and Vorster were the inaugural school director and associate director, respectively.

 In 2011, Dr. Brian M. Kleiner was named the school director.